Nicblast/GlobalPharma-Investment/README.md

 ## Methodology

-**Data Processing:** I began the analysis by cleaning the GlobalPharma Dataset.ods using pandas by mean-imputing missing patient counts.
+**Data Processing:** I began the analysis by cleaning the GlobalPharma Dataset.ods using pandas by mean imputing missing patient counts.
 Performed exploratory data analysis (EDA) via df.info() and df.describe() to validate data integrity.

 **Visualization:** I then generated an histograms with matplotlib and seaborn to assess the distributions of patient counts, success scores, R&D spend, and compliance scores.